edgarpf/gastos-deputados-federais/README.md

 ## Some data are shown as null

 Some data are not displayed.
-Try to contact Dados abertos to request a update.
+Try to contact Dados Abertos to request a update.

 ## How does the application work?